Raven-98/FishX/README.md

 # FishX

-Analysis of diffraction data of a digital multimeter
+Analysis of diffraction data from digital multimeter data <br />
+*(DRON-2, Department of Solid State Physics, V. N. Karazin Kharkiv National University)*

 The following libraries are required to use this script: